BlueBrain/atlas-densities/README.rst

 literature density values.
 These transfer functions are used to obtain first estimates of neuron densities in regions not covered by literature.

-The result of the following command is a list of first density estimates for each neuron type and for each region of the annotation volume.
+The results of the following command includes a csv file (`first_estimates.csv`) storing the list of first density estimates for each neuron type and for each region of the annotation volume.
+The `fitting.json` output file contains the coefficients fitted by the algorithm together with their respective standard deviation and `coefficient of determination`_ (`r_square`).

 .. code-block:: bash